Sugato Basu

 Conference on Empirical Methods in Natural Language Processing (EMNLP) (2022)

+Preview abstract Prompt tuning is a new few-shot transfer learning technique that only tunes the learnable prompt for pre-trained vision and language models such as CLIP.
+However, existing prompt tuning methods tend to learn spurious or entangled representations, which leads to poor generalization to unseen concepts.
+Towards non-spurious and efficient prompt learning from limited examples, this paper presents a novel Counterfactual Prompt Learning (CPL) method for vision and language models, which simultaneously employs counterfactual generation and contrastive learning in a joint optimization framework.
 Particularly, CPL constructs counterfactual by identifying minimal non-spurious feature change between semantically-similar positive and negative samples that causes concept change, and learns more generalizable prompt representation from both factual and counterfactual examples via contrastive learning.
 Extensive experiments demonstrate that CPL can obtain superior few-shot performance on different vision and language tasks than previous prompt tuning methods on CLIP.
 On image classification, we achieve 3.55% average relative improvement on unseen classes across seven datasets; on image-text retrieval and visual question answering, we gain up to 4.09% and 25.08% relative improvements across three few-shot scenarios on unseen test sets respectively.
+View details

-A major challenge in visually grounded language generation is to build robust benchmark datasets and models that can generalize well in real-world settings.
+Preview abstract A major challenge in visually grounded language generation is to build robust benchmark datasets and models that can generalize well in real-world settings.
 To do this, it is critical to ensure that our evaluation protocols are correct, and benchmarks are reliable.
 In this work, we set forth to design a set of experiments to understand an important but often ignored problem in visually grounded language generation: given that humans have different utilities and visual attention, how will the sample variance in multi-reference datasets affect the models’ performance?
 Empirically, we study several multi-reference datasets and corresponding vision-and-language tasks.
 We show that it is of paramount importance to report variance in experiments; that human-generated references could vary drastically in different datasets/tasks, revealing the nature of each task; that metric-wise, CIDEr has shown systematically larger variances than others.
 Our evaluations on reference-per-instance shed light on the design of reliable datasets in the future.
+View details

 Product Phrase Extraction from e-Commerce Pages